Do you know how honey is produced and how important are bees for agriculture?

 Platetsi: oiled bread, with or without feta cheese.

-Stuffed pancakes: which are filo stuffed with grated almonds and walnuts, sugar, cinnamon and cloves and rolled and presented in a form of a circle, then fried and served with warm honey, cinnamon, cloves and grated walnut.
+Stuffed pancakes: these are filo stuffed with grated almonds and walnuts, sugar, cinnamon and cloves and rolled and presented in the form of a circle, then fried and served with warm honey, cinnamon, cloves and grated walnuts.

 LOOKING FOR GREAT IDEAS TO BUILD YOUR HOLIDAY AROUND?